Pricing

 • Bulky items

 On the other hand, think of large items like mattresses or pieces of furniture.
 Due to their size, they’re expensive to ship back to your warehouse.
-In this situation, it makes more sense to ask the user to donate or recycle the item.
+In this situation, it often makes more sense to ask the user to donate or recycle the item.
 Also, keep in mind that the customer may not be equipped to repackage the item, so you’ll need to send out a team to pick up the product for recycling or donation.
 All of this is part of building a return policy that will help your customers gain confidence in your company’s products.

 • Damaged products